hudl/DeviceNanny/README.md

-DeviceNanny is a checkout system for your mobile devices.
-It was designed with one goal in mind: create a system as reliable as possible.
+DeviceNanny is a device lab checkout system.
+It was designed with one goal in mind: be as reliable as possible.
+In fact, it's so reliable that you can't not use it.
+Devices are connected to the system via USB, and USB actions trigger the check-in, checkout, or device addition processes.
+Say hello to a fully charged device lab with an accurate inventory of available devices.

 Features:
-- Super simple checkout and check-in process
+- Super simple checkout and check-in process triggered by USB connections/disconnections
 - Every device is fully charged and ready
 - Renew your expired checkouts through your browser
 - Slackbot notifications when you check out/in a device